openassistant/oa-core/CONTRIBUTING.md

 ## Bootstrap Process

 `oa.__main__.py` bootstraps the system.
 Responsible for loading config, setting up logging, and starting up the hub and legacy stacks...

 A call to a start() function within `oa.__main__.py` imports a command_loop function, then `oa.core.hub::run()` is kicked off.

-`oa.core.hub::run()` clears the thread finished flag, loads the modules listed in the "modules" passed over from the config using `oa.util::_load_modules()` and passing the module path.
-Instantiated module object is then stored in the `hub.parts` dictionary with the module name as the key.
+`oa.core.hub::run()` clears the thread finished flag, loads the modules listed in the "modules" configuration item passed over from the config by calling `oa.core.hub::_load_modules()`, which is a wrapper for `oa.core.util::load_module()`, passing the module path.
+Instantiated module objects are then stored in the `hub.parts` dictionary with the module name as the key.

-After the modules are instantiated and stored, `oa.core.hub::_start_modules()` iterates through the list of modules to instantiate thread barriers and module threads, then starts them using the oa.core.hub::thread_loop() function, passing itself, the module, and the thread barrier.
+After the modules are instantiated and stored, `oa.core.hub::_start_modules()` iterates through the list of modules to instantiate thread barriers and module threads, then starts them using the `oa.core.hub::thread_loop()` function, passing itself, the module, and the thread barrier.

 `oa.core.hub::thread_loop()` calls the module initialization method, if it exists, and then each thread loops waiting to hear for messages from it's upstream resource.

+From there, the `oa.modules.mind` module is the last to load if the system is respecting config order. boot and root minds are loaded sequentially, and the system is readied.

 ## System Parts